Skip to searchSkip to main content

 Course Provider - Space Syntax

-Creative team - Tim Stonor, Ed Parham, Francesca Froy, Su Jin Kwon
+Creative team - Tim Stonor, Ed Parham, Francesca Froy, Su Jin Kwon, Katherine Stonor

 Qualification - Smart Cities Academy Micro-credential